Explore Section & Events

 Back to School Tax Free Holiday

 Coming soon to a retail store near you is the annual New Mexico Gross Receipts Tax Holiday.
-This year it’s August 5-7, and if you have school-age children, it’s nothing short of a bonanza.
+If you have school-age children, it’s nothing short of a bonanza.
 For that weekend the state suspends collection of gross receipts tax on sales of qualifying items so you can buy the items tax free.
 Because many merchants also absorb the tax on a number of non-qualifying items, you are the beneficiary all around.

 During that time the law provides a deduction from gross receipts for retail sales of qualifying tangible personal property; in effect allowing the retailer to sell the items “tax free.”